 In addition, it is worth to note that in the ESR-STM platform, typically, the qubits have \textit{inherently asymmetric energy relaxation rates}, as illustrated in Fig.~\ref{fig:asymmetry_fidelity}(a).
 In such a system, the sensor spin is subject to the tunneling electrons which is necessary to facilitate the readout but inevitably leads to $T_2^\text{(1)} \ll T_2^\text{(2)}$.

 Figures~\ref{fig:asymmetry_fidelity}(b) and (c) show the optimized fidelity of a NOT gate on a remote qubit with respect to relaxation and dephasing mechanisms, respectively.
-A representative value of pulse width $\tau = 10$ ns is used.
-The optimal fidelity in both mechanisms share similar features: fidelity increases as the coherence time increases.
-In the limit of infinitely long coherence time, we recover unit fidelity as in closed systems.
+A representative value of pulse width $\tau = 10$ ns is used. { The optimal fidelity in both mechanisms share expected features that fidelity increases as the coherence time increases.
+However, the properties of optimized pulses show subtle differences between these two cases, which will be discussed in the following section.} In the limit of infinitely long coherence time, we recover unit fidelity as in closed systems.
 As the asymmetry in coherence time is imposed, the optimal fidelity is bounded by the coherence time of sensor qubit, i.e. $T_1^{(1)}$ or $T_\phi^{(1)}$.
 The upper bound of optimal fidelity depends on the relative coherence time of sensor qubit with respect to pulse width.
 For instance, if $T_1^{(1)} \gg \tau$ or $T_\phi^{(1)} \gg \tau$, the optimal fidelity can be nearly 100\%.
 However, if $T_1^{(1)}$ is comparable to $\tau$, the optimal fidelity is significantly reduced.